Statement on Corporate Governance Pursuant to Sections 289f and 315d German Commercial Code (HGB)

 Benefits granted at contract termination (Code recommendations G.12 and G.13)

 Softing deviates from this recommendation.
-In the event that an Executive Board member is dismissed for cause without good reason for terminating their director’s service agreement, the Executive Board member receives a severance payment for their contractually agreed remuneration claims in the form of the basic remuneration, short-term incentive and long-term incentive that would still have accrued for the remainder of their director’s service agreement.
+In the event that an Executive Board member is dismissed for cause (without there also being good cause for extraordinary termination of their director’s service agreement pursuant to Section 626 (1) BGB), the Executive Board member receives a severance payment for their contractually agreed remuneration claims in the form of the basic remuneration, short-term incentive and long-term incentive that would still have accrued for the remainder of their director’s service agreement.
 The amount of the variable remuneration components is then calculated based on the claims realized from this in the previous year, provided that the calculation of the short-term incentive program is based on a notional update of the relevant earnings performance indicator from the previous year (e.g. EBITDA) in future months for the remainder of the agreement.

 In accordance with recommendation G.13 of the Code, any payments made to an Executive Board member due to early termination of their Executive Board activity shall not exceed twice the annual remuneration (severance cap) and shall not constitute remuneration for more than the remaining term of the employment contract.

 Softing deviates from this recommendation.
-If the contract period is less than one year, the remuneration will be paid for a full year.
+If the remaining contract period is less than one year, the remuneration will be paid for a full year, however.
 In the opinion of the Company, this is appropriate compensation.

 Committee work not taken into account in the remuneration (Code recommendation G.17)